re-framejs/re-framejs/docs/Loading-Initial-Data.md

           (:service2-answered? db)))))
 ```

-This assumes boolean flags are set in `app-db` when data was loaded from these services.
+This assumes boolean flags are set in `appDb` when data was loaded from these services.

 ## Cheating - Synchronous Dispatch